mrcavalcanti/mosaicoo/docs/sources/enterprise/license/activate-aws-marketplace-license/activate-license-on-instance-outside-aws.md

    For more information about AWS Identity and Access Management, refer to [IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html).

-1. To limit the policy to obtain usage data just for Grafana Enterprise, in the **Resources** section of the policy, specify your license ARN.
+1. To limit the policy to obtain usage data just for Mosaicoo Enterprise, in the **Resources** section of the policy, specify your license ARN.

    You can find your license ID in the **Granted Licenses** section of [AWS License Manager](https://console.aws.amazon.com/license-manager/home).